Tutorial: Transform Operations¶

 Order matters

-If you swap the order - AxisLock first, then Spring - the spring will still oscillate on Y because it runs after the lock.
-The lock freezes Y, but the spring reintroduces Y motion.
-Always place constraints after dynamic modifiers when you want the constraint to have the final word.
+Swap the order — AxisLock first, then Spring — and the spring reintroduces Y motion after the lock.
+Always place constraints after dynamic modifiers when the constraint should have the final word.

-So far the pipeline teleports the object each frame.
-For objects that need to push other things, respect gravity, or collide with the world, swap to a physics-based pipeline.
+So far the operation writes the transform directly each frame.
+For objects that need to push other things, respect gravity, or settle against world geometry, swap the operation type itself — not just a modifier.

 Rigidbody required

-Use Direct when you want pixel-perfect placement (inventory UIs, strategy games, editors).
-Use Physics when objects live in a physical world and need to push, collide, and interact (VR, physics puzzles, immersive sims).
+Use Direct when placement should be pixel-perfect (UI, strategy, editors).
+Use Physics when the object lives in a physical world and must push, collide, and interact (VR, physics puzzles).

 6. Slide Around Obstacles¶

-Physics pipelines handle collisions via the Rigidbody, but direct pipelines teleport through geometry.
-To prevent objects from passing through walls with a direct pipeline, add a collision avoidance modifier.
+Physics operations get collision response from the Rigidbody.
+Direct operations don't — they teleport through geometry.
+To prevent clipping with a direct operation, add a collision modifier.

 | Modifier | How it works | Best for |